RGCI - What Policies and Procedures Should a Government Contractor Have

 • Earned Value Management policies and procedures are necessary prior to the award of any contract specifically requiring earned value reporting.

-• Ethic and conduct policies and procedures are necessary within 30 days of the award of any contract exceeding $6M with a period of performance greater than 120 days.
+• Ethics and conduct policies and procedures must be established within 30 days of the award of any contract exceeding $6M with a period of performance greater than 120 days.
 Small businesses do not have to implement an ethics awareness and compliance program.

-• Human Resources policies and procedures are necessary for all organizations and only expand with the growth of your Government business.
+• Human Resources policies and procedures are necessary for all organizations and continue to expand as your government business grows.

-• Compensation policies and procedures are part of your accounting system and necessary if you plane to do more than commercial fixed price work with the Government.
+• Compensation policies and procedures are part of your accounting system and are necessary if you plan to do more than commercial fixed price work with the Government.

 Written by John C. Shire, CPA